nplrkn/qcore/docs/backlog.md

 - >1 PDU session per UE
 - >1 DU

+Error handling
+- Session setup with existing PDU session ID should not leave up old session.
+This was seen with OnePlus phone which repeated its session setup request (with no intervening delete) after not liking the response.

 Tidying + refactoring
 - avoid having to expect() on UeContext fields
 - message logs in both test framework and QCORE debug should use consistent F1 / RRC / NAS prefix